prometheusresearch/htsql/doc/tutorial.rst

    :cut: 4

 In addition to table attributes, you could select arbitrary expressions.
-The following example displays, for each of the school records, the school's name and the number of associated departments:
+The following example displays, for each school record, the school's name and the number of associated departments:

 .. htsql:: /school{name, count(department)}
    :cut: 4